Explore the Quaker way: read about the basics of our faith, find answers to common questions and find a Quaker meeting near you.

 The Board of Managers continues to discern the appropriate screens to apply Friends testimonies to energy-related investments.

-We invite you to join us at New England Yearly Meeting Sessions at Castleton State College in Castleton, Vermont where we will be holding a workshop on investing Quaker Funds on Eighth Month 8, 2016 at 3:00 p.m.
+We invite you to join us at New England Yearly Meeting Sessions at Castleton State College in Castleton, Vermont where we will be holding a workshop on investing Quaker Funds.
+The workshop will be held at 11:30 a.m. on Eighth Month 7, 2017.
+The meeting room will be announced at a later date.
 Members of all participating organizations and any other interested members of New England Yearly Meeting are welcome.
 Treasurers are encouraged to invite members of their respective Finance Committees.

 Yours in the Light,